kaliMontana/Kastro_qa_guru_ui_testing_diplom/README.md

 <img width="6%" src="images/logo/Telegram.svg">
 </p>

+In this project, autotests are written in Java using Selenide for UI tests.

+JUnit 5 is used as a unit testing library.

+Gradle is used to build the project automatically.

+Selenoid launches browsers in Docker containers.

+Allure Report generates a test run report.

+Jenkins is running tests.

+After the run is completed, notifications are sent using the bot in Telegram.

+## Implemented test

 ## Kastro_qa_guru_ui_testing_diplom

 The same UI test plus notificacion to Telegram by Bot but without file allure-notifications-4.2.1.jar Command to test